-Unfavorable report by committee.-(a) All bills reported RULE 46. unfavorably by the committee to which they were referred, and having no minority report, shall lie upon the table, but may be taken from the table and placed upon the calendar by a two-thirds vote of the membership of the Senate present and voting.
+RULE 46.
+Unfavorable report by committee. - All bills reported unfavorably by the committee to which they were referred shall lie upon the table but may be taken from the table and placed upon the calendar by a two-thirds vote of the membership of the Senate present and voting.